sdv-dev/TGAN/README.md

 #### <a id="data-format-input"> </a> Input

-In order to be able to sample new synthetic data, **TGAN** needs to first be *fitted* to existing data.
+In order to be able to sample new synthetic data, **TGAN** first needs to be *fitted* to existing data.

-The input data for this *fitting* process has to be a single table that:
+The input data for this *fitting* process has to be a single table that satisfies the following
+rules:

 * Has no missing values.
 * Has columns of types `int`, `float`, `str` or `bool`.
 * Each column contains data of only one type.

-The following is a simple example of a table with 4 columns, `str_column`, `float_column`,`int_column`, `bool_column`, each one being an example of one of the supported value types.
+An example of such a tables would be:

 | str_column | float_column | int_column | bool_column |
 |------------|--------------|------------|-------------|